Constantin Fasolt

-Constantin Fasolt (born 1951) is a German-American historian and an influential scholar specializing in the development and significance of historical thought.
+Constantin Fasolt (born 1951) is a German-American historian and scholar specializing in the development and significance of historical thought.
 He is the Karl J. Weintraub Professor Emeritus of Medieval and Early Modern European History at the University of Chicago, where he taught from 1983 until his retirement in 2017.

 Early life and education

 Fasolt was born in Germany and attended the Beethoven-Gymnasium in Bonn from 1961 to 1969.
 After completing two years of military service, he enrolled at the University of Bonn to study philosophy, history, and English language and literature.
-He later transferred to the University of Heidelberg, where he studied under noted philosophers including Dieter Henrich, Hans-Georg Gadamer, Michael Theunissen, and Ernst Tugendhat.
+He later transferred to the University of Heidelberg, where he studied under noted philosophers including Hans-Georg Gadamer, Michael Theunissen, and Ernst Tugendhat.

 Fasolt was especially impressed by Tugendhat, and later remarked, "that was a philosopher—if I had met him as my first teacher, I could have stayed in philosophy, probably, and not gone to the United States."
 However, disillusioned by what he described as "overcrowded" and "undemanding" conditions at German universities, he decided to pursue his academic career in the United States.

 In 1975, Fasolt moved to the U.S. and enrolled at Columbia University, where he studied medieval history with John H. Mundy, J. M. W. Bean, Robert Somerville, Eugene F. Rice Jr., and Paul Oskar Kristeller and wrote his dissertation under Mundy's supervision.
 He earned his M.A. in 1976, M.Phil. in 1978, and Ph.D. with distinction in 1981.